-The R_2 -D distribution ensembles provide a wealth of information that is challenging to visualize in spatially resolved datasets with large image matrices.
+The R_2 -D distribution ensembles provide a wealth of information that is challenging to visualize in spatially resolved 210 datasets with large image matrices.
 Drawing inspiration from the field of porous media, where ensembles of distributions have been converted into ensembles of scalar parameters such as total porosity or fraction of bound fluid (Prange and Song, 2009), we extract statistical measures from the R_2 -D distributions.
-A multitude of statistical functionals can be computed from the same distribution, meaning that the per-voxel $P(R_2,\mathbf{D})$ ensembles generate a comprehensive set of distinct voxelwise parameters.
-As shown in Figure 3, the Monte Carlo realizations of $P(R_2,\mathbf{D})$ are translated into ensembles of statistical measures, with 96 individual estimates being extracted for each measure.
+A multitude of statistical functionals can be computed from the same distribution, meaning that the per-voxel $P(R_2, \mathbf{D})$ ensembles generate a comprehensive set of distinct voxelwise parameters.
+As shown in Figure 3, the Monte Carlo realizations of $P(R_2, \mathbf{D})$ are translated into ensembles of statistical measures, with 96 individual estimates being extracted for each measure.
 For compactness, the ensembles of statistical parameters are reduced to an average $\langle \cdot \rangle$ and a dispersion measure $\sigma[\cdot]$ that is interpreted as the uncertainty of the estimated functional (Prange and Song, 2009).
 To render the results more robust to outliers, we report $\langle \cdot \rangle$ as the ensemble median and estimate $\sigma[\cdot]$ as a median absolute deviation.
-The calculation of averages (as measured by the median) reduces the underlying ensemble of solutions into a single scalar, and allows us to convey intra-voxel composition with parameter maps of average mean values $\langle E[x] \rangle$, average variances $\langle Var[x] \rangle$ and average covariances $\langle Cov[x,y] \rangle$ of all the relevant dimensions of the 5D R_2 -D space (see Figure 3).
+The calculation of averages (as measured by the median) reduces the underlying ensemble of solutions into a single scalar, and allows us to convey intra-voxel composition with parameter maps of average mean values $\langle E[x] \rangle$, average variances $\langle Var[x] \rangle$ and average covariances $\langle Cov[x,y] \rangle$ of all the relevant dimensions of the 5D R. D means (see Figure 2).
+All of the statistical measures deviated in this work parameterized differeign tensors of the 5D R_2 -D space (see Figure 3).
 All of the statistical measures derived in this work parameterize diffusion tensor anisotropy with D{Δ}^2 rather than D{Δ} ; this is motivated by the intrinsic difficulty of distinguishing between prolate and oblate tensors (Eriksson et al., 2015).